-This award is to recognize the Marine who has made the most significant personal impact in community service efforts within the SFMC.
+This award is given to the Marine who has made the most significant personal impact in community service efforts within the SFMC.
 This effort does not necessarily have to be on behalf of a SFMC campaign effort.
 Financial donations are excluded as the basis for eligibility.
-To receive this award, the General Staff will select three nominations from among the brigades' current annual Shield of Valor recipients.
-These nominations will then be passed on to the Commandant for their selection of the final recipient.
-STAR OF HONOR (SFMC NCO of the Year) (SToH)
+Normally, the General Staff selects the top three candidates for this award from among the Shield of Valor recipients in the various brigades and passes those names on to the Commandant for his selection of the final recipient.